 This invention is a new and simple method for the identification of active versus latent matrix metalloprotease enzymes (MMPs) in tissue.

 MMPs are involved in tumor progression and therefore are targets for anti-cancer drug therapies.
 However, most drug therapies directed at inhibition of MMPs have failed because there is no reliable biomarker to determine MMP activity in tissue.
-This invention provides a reliable diagnostic tool to monitor MMP activity for clinical trials of MMP inhibitors.

 Using differential specific antibodies targeted to the biomarker of interest, WSU researchers have developed a method to identify whether MMPs are active or in a latent phase.
 MMP’s that are in the active phase cleave the protein Galectin-3, which is associated with tumor progression.
 This technology consists of antibodies that recognize the cleaved and non-cleaved Galectin-3, thereby allowing determination of whether or not active MMPs are present.